 Airborne, Maritime, Fixed Station

-Airborne, Maritime, Fixed Station (AMF) will provide Army Aviation platforms the ability to link with and expand integrated tactical networks.
+Airborne, Maritime & Fixed Station (AMF) tactical radios will provide Army Aviation platforms the ability to link with and expand integrated tactical networks.
 AMF ensures Army Aviators’ ability to communicate both horizontally and vertically via voice and data within all mission areas and in all combat operational environments.

-The Airborne, Maritime, Fixed Station (AMF) radios are software programmable, multi-band, multi-mode, mobile ad hoc networking radios, providing simultaneous voice, data, and video communications.
-The radios will support the Common Operating Picture (COP), Situational Awareness (SA), and interoperability of Mission Command (MC) systems throughout the battlefield.
-AMF must ensure the Soldier’s ability to communicate both horizontally and vertically via voice and data within all mission areas.
-AMF radios will help close capability gaps by extending data networking to company and below echelons, enabling network services to the platform and connecting Army aviation platforms to Army ground and Joint air network domains.
-Per Milestone Decision Authority (MDA) direction, the redefined AMF Program will procure radios as Non-Developmental Items (NDI).
+AMF Small Airborne Networking Radio (SANR) is a software programmable, multiband, multi-mode radio that will provide simultaneous voice and communications.
+The radio will support the Common Operational Picture (COP), Situational Awareness (SA), and interoperability of Mission Command (MC) systems throughout the battlefield.
+The SANR will help close capability gaps connecting Army aviation platforms to Army ground and joint air network domains.
+Per Milestone Decision Authority direction, the redefined AMF Program will procure the SANR as a Modified Non-Developmental Item.

-- SANR (Small Airborne Networking Radio) will provide a multi- channel networking radio capable of using Soldier Radio Waveform (SRW) and Wideband Networking Waveform (WNW) in addition to legacy Single Channel Ground and Airborne Radio System (SINCGARS) capability to interoperate with ground forces for seamless connectivity for combat operations.
+- SANR will provide a two- channel networking radio capable of using a number of waveforms, including the Soldier Radio Waveform (SRW) and the Single Channel Ground and Airborne Radio System.

 - Maintains air-ground interoperability between maneuver ground forces and aviation.

 - Provides commanders enhanced SA and MC in a package that provides a more responsive means of directing aircraft to match changing maneuver forces.